What is Bernoulli’s Principle?

 Derivation of Bernoulli’s Equation

-Refer to the image shown below that indicates the motion of a fluid particle of length ds in s direction.
+Refer to the image shown below that indicates the motion of a fluid particle of length ds in the s direction.

 Now considering the assumptions mentioned above, the significant forces that will be acting in the s-direction are the pressure and the component of the weight of the particle in the s-direction.